martymcguire/slater/README.md

 			* [CLDR](http://cldr.unicode.org/)
 * Categories: split on commas and strip whitespace and put into `category[]` format
 * Support for syndication links from silos
-* Support for mp-syndicate-to via micropub config or syndication-to query
-* Support for micropub media endpoint for photo
-  * upload it
-  * replace file field with hidden field w/ Location: URL returned by mp media endpoint
 * CORS issues?
 Use a proxy?